joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 example given above, I'm sure there would have been a performance penalty.
 That would have put pressure on us changing the policy for when invariants are checked, which would have possibly complicated the overall contracts model.

-I really wish we had more time to explore invariants more deply.
+I really wish we had more time to explore invariants more deeply.
 I don't think the team sorely missed not having them -- certainly I didn't hear much complaining about their absence (probably because the team was so performance conscious) -- but I do think invariants would have been a nice icing to put on the contracts cake.